Jake Worth

 • debugging

-Maybe there are a lot of changes to consider, and isolating that breaking change seems impossible.
+Maybe there are a lot of changes to consider, and identifying that breaking change seems impossible.

-Or, maybe you’re curious about how things become broken in your organization.
+Or, maybe you’re curious about how things generally break in your organization.

-The command-line tool you need is git-bisect.
-Git bisect lets you conduct a binary search through your Git commit history to find a breaking commit.
+The tool you need is git-bisect.
+Git bisect conducts a binary search through your Git history to find a commit of interest.
 In this post, I’ll show how it works with an example.

-You’re on main (or master) and something is broken.
+Back to our scenario: you’re on main and something is broken.
 A white screen.
 A style regression.
-An inexplicable error.
+An inexplicable network error.

 $ git bisect start